Rotation Sensor#

 set_position#

-set_position sets the current position of the Rotation Sensor to a value in degrees.
+set_position sets the Rotation Sensor’s current position to a value.

 Usage: